justinharringa/jenkins-world-2016/README.md

 # Secure Container Development Pipelines with Jenkins
 * DataDog survey showed that, from those surveyed, seemed that Enterprises led pack in Docker adoption
+* Mostly talked about SDLC and how they can help audit Docker containers for security concerns
+* FlawCheck is an on-prem or hosted solution... is a registry?